couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-1000-intro.markdown

+# Introduction
+This guide provides a platform-independent overview of Couchbase Lite that focuses on what it is and how it works with your data.

 # What is Couchbase Lite?

-This guide provides a platform-independent overview of Couchbase Lite that focuses on what it is and how it works with your data.

 **Couchbase Lite** is a lightweight, document-oriented (NoSQL), syncable database engine suitable for embedding into mobile apps.